 Mechanical engraving is a machining process that consists of 'hollowing-out' the material using a drill.

-The material is removed using cutting tools, "engraving drills" of varying shapes and sizes.
+The material is removed using cutting tools, " engraving drills " of different shapes and sizes.
 This process is used to engrave characters, symbols or shapes.
-The drill follows the digital machine's machining toolpaths defined using CAD/CAM software (Computer-Assisted Design/Computer-Assisted Manufacturing).
+The drill follows the digital machine's machining toolpaths defined using CAD / CAM software (Computer-Assisted Design / Computer-Assisted Manufacturing).

-Mechanical engraving offers numerous benefits such as; precision and repeatability.
-It is suitable for almost all materials (metals, alloys, wood, stone and plastics, etc).
+Mechanical engraving; precision and repeatability.
+It is suitable for almost all materials ( metals , alloys, wood , stone and plastics , etc.).

 Mechanical engraving is used for both permanent engraving and artistic engraving.
 Effectiveness and creativity are synonymous with mechanical engraving.
 Therefore, Gravotech offers an extensive range of engraving solutions:

-Gravograph's solutions meet the identification, information, communication, personalization and enhancement needs of various engraved items and media.
-They can be used to engrave finished products and tools (stamping tools, moulds, gilding iron and electrodes, etc).
+Gravograph's solutions meet the identification, information, communication, personalization and enhancement needs of various media and media.
+They can be used to engrave finished products and tools (stamping tools, molds, gilding iron and electrodes, etc.).
 The benefits of these solutions are numerous and varied, including:

 From a precision instrument to industrial equipment

-Gravotech works with engraving professionals and manufacturers requiring robustness and productivity as well as artisans who are less experienced in this field but are looking for added value.
-Jewellery, funeral, signage, armoury, multi-services, sports and trophies, souvenirs, high-tech products and advertising items, etc. The application sectors are numerous but there is a Gravotech solution to suit each of their needs.
+Gravotech works with graviters and manufacturers requiring robustness and productivity as artisans who are more experienced in this field.
+Jewelry, funeral, signage, armory, multi-services, sports and trophies, souvenirs, high-tech products and advertising items, are just a few.
+Gravotech is a solution for each of their needs.

 Mechanical engraving is suitable for plastics, metals and other materials.
-The engraving settings (depth, tool and speed, etc) should be adapted to the object being engraved to achieve an aesthetically-successful final result.
+The engraving settings (depth, tool and speed, etc.) should be adapted to the object being achieved to achieve an aesthetically-successful final result.

-Gravotech's solutions allow metal materials to be mechanically engraved: brass, anodised aluminium, stainless steel, coated metals and stainless steel, etc.
+Gravotech's solutions allow metal materials to be mechanically engraved such as brass, anodised aluminum, stainless steel, coated metals and stainless steel, etc.

-They can also be used to permanently engrave plastics: acrylic, plexiglas and ABS, etc, in addition to wood, glass, leather, paper and cardboard, etc.
+They can also be used to permanently engrave plastics, acrylic, plexiglass and ABS, etc., in addition to wood, glass, leather, paper and cardboard, etc.